KingQwin520/jealectf/Writeup.md

 <br>The source code we just looked into is the /home, why not we try to look into the /ctf/about, /ctf/testimonials/ and /ctf/contacts/ since their source code is not obfuscated
 <br>All of them says that "Coming Soon' and a number showing the days left<br>
 <br><img width="711" alt="image" src="https://user-images.githubusercontent.com/79892065/159479389-40ad7952-a68b-49f4-9042-1001f32b55d0.png">
-<br>Inspect element is also disabled so let's try looking into the source code
+<br>Inspect element is also disabled so let's look into the source code
 <br>In /ctf/about we see
 <br>``<!-- I remember Jeale names her folder with some numbers and hides it after the page url, and each of the numbers are different every time.
 Where does these numbers come from?-->``
 <br>Damn, remember the numbers we got earlier that says "" days left?
 We can do something like https://[url]/about/[number]